braineatingmachines/braineatingmachines.github.io/_posts/2025-11-25-team-panthera-going-to-championship.md

 ![https://github.com/varunmehta/73461-2025/raw/main/docs/BreakthroughAward.jpeg](https://github.com/varunmehta/73461-2025/raw/main/docs/BreakthroughAward.jpeg)

 ## Post Qualifier
-The team is invited for Championship at Mount Olive School, Flanders, NJ.
+The team is invited to the Championship at Mount Olive School, Flanders, NJ.

-Looking forward for the team to refine their missions and further enhance their innovation project.
+We're looking forward to seeing the team refine their missions and further enhance their innovation project.